GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

         [this explanation of dynamic routing for VPN tunnels in VPC networks](https://cloud.google.com/router/docs/concepts/overview#dynamic_routing_for_vpn_tunnels_in_vpc_networks).
     -   **Remote network IP range**: The IP address range of the on-premises subnet on the other side of the tunnel from this gateway.
-    -   **Advertised route priority**: Configure this option if you want to configure redundant or high-throughput VPNs as described in [advanced VPN configurations](#advanced-vpn-configurations).
+    -   **Advertised route priority**: Configure this option if you want to set up redundant or high-throughput VPNs as described in [advanced VPN configurations](#advanced-vpn-configurations).
 Note that if you don't need advanced VPN now, you will need to configure a new VPN tunnel later to support it.
 The advertised route priority is the base priority that Cloud Router uses when advertising the "to GCP" routes.
 For more information, see